 - Soy Delicious

-Many grocery store chains are now making their own versions of non-dairy milks and other foods.
+Many grocery store chains are now making their own versions of nondairy milks and other foods, too.

 Most dairy substitutes, especially plain milks, can be used in a 1:1 ratio when cooking.
 Unsweetened versions tend to be the most neutral for flavor.
 For other dairy products, learning the ropes just takes a little trial and error.

-- Buttermilk: Add one tablespoon of vinegar to a cup of soy milk or other alternative.
+- Buttermilk.
+Add one tablespoon of vinegar to a cup of soy milk or another alternative.

 Keeping a food diary may be a good way to identify if milk is causing or worsening your reflux symptoms.
 If you see a link, try eliminating foods that contain dairy (cheese, yogurt, butter, milk, and milk byproducts) from your diet to see if your reflux improves.
 Meeting with a dietitian can also help you with diet changes or dairy elimination.

 See your doctor if your acid reflux happens more than twice a week over an extended period.
 If changing your diet doesn’t work, ask your doctor about treatment options.
 They can work with you to determine the best treatment plan for you.